The cost of chicken feeders can vary hugely.

 Runner Up Feeder: RentACoop Bucket

 The RentACoop Chicken Feeder holds 20lb of feed and is 100% BPA-free.
-It is a manual feeder that was made to reduce feed waste, keep out vermin and keep the feed dry.
+It is a manual type that was made to reduce feed waste, keep out vermin and keep the feed dry.
 This feeder is very simply designed, very sturdy and long lasting.
 Each feeder has two feeding points so multiple hens can eat at the same time.
 The bucket can contain 20lb of feed and will feed eight hens for one week.

 - Will reduce your wasted feed.